 As a result of global climate change and associated climate politics, the need for renewable energy is increasing.
 The FUCHS Group supports the expansion of renewable energies by providing the functional fluids required for this.
-In particular, with innovative solutions for long-term lubrication of wind turbines and gentle cleaning of solar panels, FUCHS is helping to make the extraction of energy from renewable resources more reliable and efficient.
+In particular, with innovative solutions for long-term lubrication of wind turbines and gentle cleaning of solar panels, FUCHS is helping to make the extraction of energy from renewable resources more reliable and efficient creates far-reaching opportunities from the demand for novel products, from which FUCHS can greatly benefit.
+In particular, thermo fluids for the cooling of batteries and fluids for the electric powertrain are worthy of mention here.
+In addition, through its equity investment in E-Lyte in 2022, FUCHS created market access for specialty electrolytes which are used, among other things, in high-performance batteries in electric cars.